The Best Wireless Keyboards For Work & Gaming In 2022

 Q: How does a wireless keyboard work?

-Q: How to connect a wireless keyboard (PC & Mac)
+Q: How do you connect a wireless keyboard to a PC & Mac?

-A: PC - Most models will have plug and plan, which will give you a pop-up in the bottom right corner of your start bar, right near the clock.
+A: PC - Most models will have a plug-and-play, which will give you a pop-up in the bottom right corner of your start bar, right near the clock.
 When you click on this, it will show you how the process is going.
-In most cases the keyboard will connect automatically after 10-15 seconds (for the first go).
+In most cases, the keyboard will connect automatically after 10-15 seconds.

 Mac - Apple has been utilizing Bluetooth technology since their very first wireless device, so it’s a lot more straightforward.
-Whether it’s a wireless keyboard for iPad or your desktop Mac, you’ll be able to use Apple’s built-in Bluetooth connectivity feature via the Bluetooth Preferences menu.
-Your Mac will scan for devices, and while your wireless keyboard is in Discoverable Mode, your Mac will locate and pair your device.
+Whether it’s the Apple magic keyboard or another option for iPad or your desktop Mac, you’ll be able to use Apple’s built-in Bluetooth connectivity feature via the Bluetooth Preferences menu.
+Your Mac will scan for devices, and while your product is in Discoverable Mode, your Mac will locate and pair your device.
 For earlier Apple wireless devices, check out this guide from Apple on how to connect.